Mother of XXXTentacion's child says rapper's legacy lives on in her baby

 XXXTentacion, whose real name was Jahseh Onfroy, found out he was going to be a father just a few weeks before he was shot and killed on June 18, 2018, in an apparent robbery as he was leaving a motor sports store in Deerfield Beach.

-She says the rapper already had names picked out for his child.
+She said the rapper already had names picked out for his child.
 They were original names that he made up -- Gekyume (pronounced GEK-yoom) for a boy and Xiorra for a girl.

 Sanchez wasn't even supposed to leave the house for the birth.
 There was a midwife ready to deliver the baby.